Stronger NAS with Weaker Predictors: Our Framework

-\paragraph{Progressive Approximation} Through the above alternative iteration, the predictor $\tilde{f}^{k}$ would guide the sampling process to gradually zoom into the promising architecture samples.
-In addition, the good performing samples $S^{k+1}$ sampled from the promising architecture samples would in term improve the performance of the predictor $\tilde{f}^{k+1}$ in the well-performed architectures.
+As illustrated in Figure \ref{fig:progressive}, through alternating iterations, we progressively evolve weak predictors to focus on sampling along the search path, thus simplifying the learning workload of each predictor.
+With these coarse-to-fine iterations, the predictor $\tilde{f}^{k}$ would guide the sampling process to gradually zoom into the promising architecture samples.
+In addition, the promising samples $S^{k+1}$ would in turn improve the performance of the updated predictor $\tilde{f}^{k+1}$ among the well-performed architectures, hence the ranking of sampling space is also refined gradually.
+In other words, the solution quality to the subproblem 2 will gradually increase as a natural consequence of the guided zoom-in.
+For derivation, we simply choose the best architecture predicted by the final weak predictor.
+This idea is related to the classical ensembling \citep{zhou2012ensemble}, yet a new regime to NAS.

-To demonstrate the effectiveness of our iterative scheme, Figure \ref{fig:search_dynamics} (a) shows the progressive procedure of finding the optimal architecture ${x}^{*}$ and learning the predicted best architecture $\tilde{x}_{k}^{*}$ over $5$ iterations.
-As we can see, the optimal architecture and the predicted best one are moving towards each other closer and closer, which indicates that the performance of predictor over the optimal architecture(s) is growing better.
-In Figure \ref{fig:search_dynamics} (b), we use the error \textit{empirical distribution function} (EDF) proposed in \cite{radosavovic2020designing} to visualize the performance distribution of architectures in the subspace.
+\paragraph{\textit{Proof-of-Concept Experiment}.}Figure \ref{fig:search_dynamics} (a) shows the progressive procedure of finding the optimal architecture ${x}^{*}$ and learning the predicted best architecture $\tilde{x}_{k}^{*}$ over $5$ iterations.
+As we can see from Figure \ref{fig:search_dynamics} (a), the optimal architecture and the predicted best one are moving towards each other closer and closer, which indicates that the performance of predictor over the optimal architecture(s) is growing better.
+In Figure \ref{fig:search_dynamics} (b), we use the error \textit{empirical distribution function} (EDF) \citep{radosavovic2020designing} to visualize the performance distribution of architectures in the subspace.
 We plot the EDF of the top-$200$ models based on the predicted performance over $5$ iterations.
-As shown in Figure \ref{fig:search_dynamics} (b), the subspace of top-performed architectures is consistently evolving towards more promising architecture samples over $5$ iterations.
-In Figure \ref{fig:search_dynamics} (c), we validate the key property of our weak predictors that \emph{the probabilities of sampling better architectures within the Top $N$ predictions will keep increasing.} Based on this property, we can only sample a few well-performed architectures guided by the predictive model to estimate another better weak predictor.
-Figure \ref{fig:search_dynamics} (c) also suggest the NAS predictor's ranking among the top-performed models is gradually refined, due to more and more architectures in the top region are sampled.
+As is shown, the subspace of top-performed architectures is consistently evolving towards more promising architecture samples over $5$ iterations.
+Then in Figure \ref{fig:search_dynamics} (c), we validate that the probabilities of sampling better architectures within the top $N$ predictions keep increasing.
+Based on this property, we can just sample a few well-performing architectures guided by the predictive model to estimate another better weak predictor.
+The same plot also suggests that the NAS predictor's ranking among the top-performed models is gradually refined, since more and more architectures in the top region are sampled.